 3. Have the ILIT purchase the insurance policies.
 Having the ILIT purchase the insurance policies from the inception helped the family successfully argue that the only asset from the split-dollar arrangement that the Revocable Trust owned at the decedent’s death was the split-dollar receivable.

 4. Have an estate planning or business purpose for life insurance.
 If there is an insurable need, purchasing life insurance is a great planning tool.
 The fact that the decedent and her family had such a demonstrable need gave the court comfort that the parties were not looking solely to discount cash, as was found in some of the other recent cases.
 If the intent is to keep insurance until the death of the insured, it looks less like a taxpayer is trying to just discount cash.
-In the instant case, these facts bested the Commissioner’s argument that the arrangement was merely a scheme to reduce the decedent’s potential estate tax lability.
+In the instant case, these facts bested the Commissioner’s argument that the arrangement was merely a scheme to reduce the decedent’s potential estate tax liability.

 5. “Pigs get fed, hogs get slaughtered.”
 Discounts are allowed; no need to go overboard as in the Estate of Cahill.
 Although the value of the reimbursement right was stipulated, the discount was much more reasonable than that claimed by the taxpayers in Cahill.